t-qin/YESLab-RA-training/Online_Experiment_Manual.md

 **Example**: Cannot read properties of undefined (reading ‘0’)\
 **Solution**: Undefined variable in if statement condition.
 Try to figure out which variable is undefined and resolve it.
 This can also caused by using the wrong term (“var” VS “const”)

+3. AttributeError: Wrong function name\
+**Example**: AttributeError: TrialType has no attribute (or key) 'sendExperimentData'\
+**Solution**: This error is evoked by calling a function that doesn’t exist.
+Of note, if you have a nested loop, current version of PsychoPy(2023+/2024) has a bug of calling this[Name of outside loop].sendExperimentData().
+You should manually comment this line out.

 ## Debugging for PsychoPy Builder
 **General suggestions**
 -	You may have a testing variable to skip some trials in the testing mode